michaeltlombardi/pentola-book/manuscript/02-character-creation/i-wealth-and-equipment.md

 - **Cheap:** Weapons with this quality never requires more than a single wealth roll to purchase but also never nets more than a single wealth roll when sold.
 - **Concealable:** Weapons with this quality are easy to conceal and can be hidden in your clothes and armor.
-- **Heavy:** Weapons with this quality count twice for encumbrance.
+- **Heavy:** Weapons with this quality count twice for encumbrance and do 2d4 damage.
+- **Light:** Weapons with this quality do not count for encumbrance and do 1d4 damage.
 - **Reach:** Weapons with this quality are longer than most, allowing you to keep an opponent at a distance, meaning they'll have to successfully close with you in order to use their weapon.
 - **Balanced:** Weapons with this quality are designed to be thrown and may be used against nearby targets in addition to close ones.
 - **Ranged:** Weapons with this quality are designed to shoot ammunition at an enemy who is distant or closer.